Increasing Probability Mass on Answer Choices Does Not Always Improve Accuracy: How can we measure SFC?

-In other words, one can completely remove the impact of surface form competition on a model's accuracy by raising \pmvc high enough (relative to the gap between the probabilities of $\hat{y}$ and $y_2$); it doesn't have to be fully resolved (i.e., one does not need \pmvc = 1).
+Thus, one can completely remove the impact of SFC on a model's accuracy (i.e., achieve $\yss = \ysfcfree$) by raising \pma high enough relative to the gap between the probabilities of $\hat{y}$ and $y_2$; SFC doesn't have to be fully resolved (i.e., one need not push all the way to $\pma = 1$).